What is Integrated Services Digital Network (ISDN)?

 - As shown in this figure, the personal computer uses the RS232C interface that is different from the ISDN S/T interfaces, so a TA (Terminal Adapter) is provided to adapt the RS232C interface for use with the ISDN interfaces.

-- Each terminal is connected to the NT through S/T interface which, in turn, is connected to the switching system through the subscriber line.
+- Each terminal is connected to the NT through the S/T interface which, in turn, is connected to the switching system through the subscriber line.

 - At the upper left of the figure a person is using a television telephone called a Video Phone, at the lower left, a person is watching a picture on a Videotext terminal.